dgoersch/munin-fastd-plugin/README.md

     env.socketfile /tmp/fastd.sock

 #### Usage
-To use this plugin, just copy it to your box (I prefer /usr/local/share/munin/plugins to seperate it from the plugins shipped with munin) and link it to /etc/munin/plugins with the type of graph (uptime, peers, traffic) prepend to the name of the link.
+To use this plugin, just copy it to your box (I prefer /usr/local/share/munin/plugins to seperate it from the plugins shipped with munin) and link it to /etc/munin/plugins with the type of graph (uptime, peers, traffic) append to the name of the link.

 #####Example
     ln -s /usr/local/share/munin/plugins/fastd_ /etc/munin/plugins/fastd_uptime